Medically reviewed by Drugs.com. Last updated on Feb 25, 2019.

 Andexanet alfa dosing regimens: Note: The andexanet alfa dosing regimen (low dose or high dose) is based on the specific factor Xa inhibitor given, the factor Xa inhibitor dose, and time since it was last taken.
 Safety and efficacy of >1 dose of andexanet alfa has not been established.
 Resume anticoagulant therapy as soon as medically appropriate following treatment.

-Low dose: 400 mg IV bolus administered at a rate of ~30 mg/minute, followed 2 minutes later by 4 mg/minute IV infusion for up to 120 minutes
+Low dose: 400 mg IV bolus administered at a rate of ~30 mg/minute, followed within 2 minutes by an IV infusion of 4 mg/minute for up to 120 minutes

-High dose: 800 mg IV bolus administered at a rate of ~30 mg/minute, followed 2 minutes later by 8 mg/minute IV infusion for up to 120 minutes
+High dose: 800 mg IV bolus administered at a rate of ~30 mg/minute, followed within 2 minutes by an IV infusion of 8 mg/minute for up to 120 minutes

 Andexanet alfa Dose Based on Apixaban or Rivaroxaban Dose